scalar-labs/scalardb-samples/spring-data-sample/README.md

 $ ./gradlew run --args="LoadInitialData"
 ```

-After the initial data has loaded, you will see the following:
+After the initial data has loaded, the following records should be stored in the tables:

 - For the `sample.customers` table: